esnet/esnet-gh-pages-base/README.rst

 ===================

 Base templates for ESnet's GitHub pages.
-These pages are created using the Sphinx_ documentation package using the sphinx-boostrap-theme_ with some pages.
+These pages are created using the Sphinx_ documentation package using the sphinx-bootstrap-theme_ with some pages.
 This repo is meant to be included into a project using git subtree and provides the overrides and customizations to the base theme.